-For remote control using a PC or PLC the devices are provided as standard with an USB-B slot on the rear side, as well as a galvanically isolated analog interface.
+For remote control using a PC or PLC the devices are provided as standard with an USB port on the back side as well as a galvanically isolated analog interface.

-Via optional plug-in modules, other digital interfaces such as Ethernet, RS232, Profibus, ProfiNet, ModBus TCP, CANopen, CAN or EtherCAT can be added.
+Via optional plug-in interface modules, other digital interfaces such as RS232, Ethernet, Profibus, ProfiNet, ModBus TCP, CAN, EtherCAT or CANopen can be added.
 These enable the devices to be connected to standard industrial buses simply by changing or adding a small module.
-The configuration, if necessary at all, is quick and easy.
-Thus the power supplies may, for example, be operated with other power supplies or even other types of equipment or controlled by a PC or PLC, all using the digital interfaces.
+The configuration, if necessary at all, is simple.
+Thus the power supplies may, for example, be operated with other power supplies or even other types of equipment.